Purpose

 Quiet Period

-However, even during a quiet period, the Company shall respond to inquiries regarding information that is unrelated to earnings or information that has already been made public.
+However, the Company shall respond to inquiries regarding information that is unrelated to earnings or has already been made public, even during a quiet period.

 Response to Market Rumors